Table of Contents

 • Go to Settings > Mobile Data (or SIM Manager) > Select eSIM Profile > Remove.

-Note: These steps may vary slightly by device model and OS version.
+Note: These steps may vary slightly depending on the device model and OS version.

 • Can You Recover a Lost or Stolen eSIM?